YoYotta LTO Library support

-Add more tapes for larger archives
+Append more tapes for larger archives

 Spanning larger archives across tapes

 Tapes will only be used if needed and they will be loaded and formatted automatically (if blank) then mounted.
 No need to open the LTFS panel.

 Connecting a library to a Mac

-To connect a SAS or FC LTO-8, LTO-7, LTO-6 or LTO-5 drive to the old MacPro use the ATTO ExpressSAS H680, H1280 or Celerity FC PCIe cards from ATTO.
+To connect a SAS or FC LTO-9, LTO-8, LTO-7, LTO-6 or LTO-5 drive to the new MacPro use the ATTO ExpressSAS H680, H1280 or H1280GT PCIe cards from ATTO.